Rotterdam uses 3D printing for construction - costs are reduced with 70%.

-Woonstad Rotterdam has an advantage over its competitors as it can recreate objects that are no longer in production with the use of a 3D printer.
+Woonstad Rotterdam has an advantage over its competitors as it can recreate large objects that are no longer in production with the use of a 3D printer.

 It is easy to repeat the results without having to put your trust in the possibly unsteady hand of manual labor.

 The full manufacturing is kept in-house, saving a lot of time.
 3D printing is quick which makes planning timeframes so much easier.